QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 In the remaining slides we look at four ways in which work in our lab attempts to bridge this divide.

+---

-## Bridging the divide between bioacoustics and eco-acoustics
+## Slide 24: Bridging the divide between bioacoustics and eco-acoustics

-### 1. Using soundscape indices to help study species diversity
+### 1. Using sound-scape indices to help study species diversity

 {% include figure.html src="Slides/Slide28.png" caption="Slide 24." %}